Frequently Asked Questions

 You can read full details on transport options in our article on How to Arrange for Transport to Recompose.
 You will also be able to transfer your Precompose membership to future Recompose locations.

 While the price for Recompose services will not increase for you as long as you pay consistently towards your balance, the price for transport outside our service area will increase over time to accommodate increases in gas and labor costs.
-For this reason, while we allow a prepayment for transportation, we do not lock in the price for transportation.
+For this reason, we do not offer prepayment for the price for transportation.

 If you live outside our service area, we recommend setting aside the current transport price plus an additional buffer for potential future increases.
-Please contact our team if you would like to prepay your transportation costs.
-Recompose will bill your estate for the then-current transport price after your body has been transported to Recompose.
 You can see the current transport pricing in our General Price List.

 Legal & Pricing